avnish-jain/incremental-etl-on-lakehouse/README.md

 In this guide, we will walkthrough how to build an incremental ETL data pipeline on the Databricks Lakehouse platform.

+Futher details can be found here in this blogpost: <insert link to blogpost>

 ## Use-Case Overview

 Your organization would like to understand and report on the total number of visitors each country receives.